kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 This is where [Apache Arrow](https://arrow.apache.org/) comes in.
 Arrow defines the binary layout — with a stable ABI — that has become the _lingua franca_ for representing tabular data in memory.

-In turn, Arrow's [C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html) defines the binary interface for managing the data interchange across multiple programs, ensuring no invalid memory access nor memory leaks.
+In turn, Arrow's [C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html) defines the binary interface for managing the data interchange across multiple programs in a single process, ensuring no invalid memory access nor memory leaks.

 For Python libraries, ensure you also implement the [Arrow PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html), a layer on top of the C Data Interface that exposes well-known Python dunder methods, standardizing how libraries access each other's C Data Interface.
-The PyCapsule Interface has been implemented by a wide array of Python dataframe and database libraries, and its decentralized nature means that your library will instantly be compatible with them once you implement the protocol as well.

-Arrow and the Arrow PyCapsule Interface is to structured tabular data what the buffer protocol is for buffer and array data: the pairing of an ABI stable memory layout with a Python-level interface standardizing memory semantics.
+Arrow and the Arrow PyCapsule Interface is to structured tabular data what the Buffer Protocol is for buffer and array data: the pairing of an ABI stable memory layout with a Python-level interface standardizing memory semantics.
+The PyCapsule Interface [has been implemented by](https://github.com/apache/arrow/issues/39195#issuecomment-2245718008) a wide array of Python dataframe and database libraries, and, similarly to the Buffer Protocol, its decentralized nature means that your library can instantly be compatible with all of them.

 Future posts will dive into Arrow and the Arrow PyCapsule Interface in more detail, providing the best practices for how to make sure your library is compatible with the full Arrow PyCapsule ecosystem.